Brenden Aaronson: Red Bull Salzburg

+Aaronson playing for Red Bull Salzburg in 2021.

 Aaronson scored his first goal for Salzburg on February 10, 2021, scoring the game-winning goal during an eventual 3–1 win over Austria Wien.
 On May 1, he won his first piece of silverware with Salzburg as the club defeated LASK in the Austrian Cup final by 3–0.
 Aaronson scored the second goal of the match, and his fifth in all competitions since his move from Philadelphia in January.

 Leeds United

+2022–23: Debut season

 On May 26, 2022, Leeds United announced the signing of Aaronson on a five-year contract, beginning on July 1.
 Sky Sports reported the transfer fee to be £24.7 million.
-He made his senior league debut for Leeds as part of the starting eleven in their season opener on August 6, with a 2–1 home win over Wolverhampton Wanderers.
+He made his senior league debut for Leeds, in the number 7 shirt, as part of the starting eleven in their season opener on August 6, with a 2–1 home win over Wolverhampton Wanderers.
 On August 21, Aaronson scored his first Premier League goal after forcing an error from Chelsea goalkeeper Édouard Mendy in a 3–0 home win over rivals Chelsea, helping Leeds secure their first victory over the Blues for 20 years.

-Loan to Union Berlin
+2023–24: loan to Union Berlin

 On July 9, 2023, following Leeds' relegation from the Premier League, Aaronson joined Bundesliga side Union Berlin on loan for the 2023–24 season.

 Return to Leeds

+Aaronson signing autographs after the Leeds United's match against Fulham's match on September 13, 2025.

-Aaronson returned to Elland Road for the 2024–25 season, putting in powerful performances in his five games in August, which featured him scoring twice in two league ties, including the added-time equaliser in the 10 August 3-3 season home opener against Portsmouth.
+Aaronson returned to Elland Road for the 2024–25 season donning the number 11 top and putting in powerful performances in his five games in August, which featured him scoring twice in two league ties, including the added-time equaliser in the 10 August 3–3 season home opener against Portsmouth.
 His two goals plus his assists earned him the fans JD Sports Player of the Month Award for August 2024.

 Aaronson finished the 2024–25 season with a career-high nine goals, adding two assists.
 On April 21, 2025, Aaronson was promoted back to the Premier League with Leeds following a 6–0 win over Stoke City at Elland Road and Sheffield United's 2–1 loss to Burnley at Turf Moor.
 On May 3, Aaronson won the EFL Championship title with Leeds following a 2–1 win over Plymouth Argyle at Home Park.

+On January 7, 2026, Aaronson scored his first brace with Leeds United in a 4–3 loss to Newcastle at St James' Park.

+On August 20, 2026, Aaronson signed a new three-year deal with Leeds United through the 2028-29 season.